aws-samples/amazon-rekognition-ppe/README.md

 # License Summary

-This project is licensed under the Apache-2.0 License.
+This library is licensed under the MIT-0 License.
+See the LICENSE file.